Commercialization of Lowest-Cost, Long Duration Energy Storage Systems

 Project Benefits

 The project team’s technology is a paradigm shift in energy storage.
 By storing electrical energy within zinc metal, the system can store hundreds of hours of energy capacity while being significantly cheaper than incumbent battery technologies.
 This has the potential to dramatically improve the value proposition of intermittent, renewable electricity sources such as wind and solar.
 In addition, it can provide clean back-up power to provide resilient power for customers experiencing outages during PSPS events and forest fires.
 The project team’s system uses water-based electrolyte which is non-flammable and has no risk of thermal runaway or igniting in a fire.
-The system retains 100% of its usable capacity throughout its lifetime.
+The system retains 100 percent of its usable capacity throughout its lifetime.

 Affordability